Isaac Paredes Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.5 K/9 to pace the league.
+- The Marlins pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.20 team ERA that ranks 15th among all league pitching staffs.
+- The Marlins have the 17th-ranked team ERA across all league pitching staffs (4.25).

-- His last time out came on Wednesday against the San Diego Padres, when the righty went 6 2/3 innings, surrendering four earned runs while giving up seven hits.
+- The lefty last pitched on Wednesday, Aug.
+23 against the San Diego Padres, when he went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.